syncfusion-content/uwp-docs/uwp/DataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-Specific pages can be printed by overriding OnAddPrintPages method in `PrintManagerClass` class.
+Specific pages can be printed by overriding OnAddPrintPages method in `PrintManagerBase` class.

 {% tabs %}
 {% highlight c# %}